kitsudaiki/libKitsunemimiIni/README.md

 DataItem* value = object.get("DEFAULT", "x")
 // if value is a nullptr, then the group and/or item doesn't exist
-// the DataItem-class comes from my library libKitsuneCommon
+// the DataItem-class comes from my library libKitsunemimiCommon

 // get an item of the ini-file-content